 Vanassa McGoldrick – Chairwoman

 Vanassa is a foundational trustee who brings to the Trust a wealth of experience.
-She is a practising solicitor and brings a variety of legal, accounting and business knowledge.
+She is a practicing solicitor and brings a variety of legal, accounting and business knowledge.
 Vanassa was born with Nail Patella Syndrome, and whilst she today uses two crutches to mobilise, has had periods in a wheelchair and has personally experienced the difficulties in obtaining suitable accommodation.
 She is passionate about achieving accessible housing for her disabled community.

 Elinor Niha – Trustee